Lovász local lemma

 In probability theory, if a large number of events are all independent of one another and each has probability less than 1, then there is a positive (possibly small) probability that none of the events will occur.
-The Lovász local lemma allows one to relax the independence condition slightly: As long as the events are "mostly" independent from one another and aren't individually too likely, then there will still be a positive probability that none of them occurs.
-It is most commonly used in the probabilistic method, in particular to give existence proofs.
+The Lovász local lemma allows a slight relaxation of the independence condition: As long as the events are "mostly" independent from one another and aren't individually too likely, then there will still be a positive probability that none of them occurs.
+This lemma is most commonly used in the probabilistic method, in particular to give existence proofs.

 There are several different versions of the lemma.
 The simplest and most frequently used is the symmetric version given below.
 A weaker version was proved in 1975 by László Lovász and Paul Erdős in the article Problems and results on 3-chromatic hypergraphs and some related questions.
 For other versions, see Alon & Spencer (2000).
 In 2020, Robin Moser and Gábor Tardos received the Gödel Prize for their algorithmic version of the Lovász Local Lemma, which uses entropy compression to provide an efficient randomized algorithm for finding an outcome in which none of the events occurs.